Šas: Medieval history

 note; this area would later be incorporated into Albania veneta (Venetian Albania) in the 15th century but would be lost later on to the Ottomans according to Dalmatian historian Luigi Paulucci.

 Demographics

 According to Montenegro's 2011 census, Šas has a population of 238 of which 116 are men (48.7%) and 122 are women (51.3%).
 A significant portion of the population (189, or 81.5%) is over the age of 15.

-Ethnic Demographics

 According to Montenegro's 2011 census, all residents of Šas are ethnically Albanian and consider Albanian to be their mother tongue.
 All 238 residents practice Islam.

 Culture

 According to legend, Svač once had as many churches as there were days, however, much of these churches lay in ruin, with only eight remaining.

 Since the city was already deserted in the XV century, it is certain that all its parts belong to the Middle Ages.

 In 1533, Genoese Francisco Giustiniani wrote that in Svač were the ruins of 360 churches and chapels.
 In 1610, Archbishop of Antivari Marin Bici similarly wrote that Svač contained the same number of churches as there were days in a year.

 The largest churches in Svač are: